🎓EducationUpdated March 2026

 Frequently Asked Questions

-What is the difference between Weighted and Unweighted GPA?
+What is the difference between weighted and unweighted GPA?

 What is a 4.0 GPA scale?

-Why do credit hours matter for GPA?
+Why do credit hours matter in GPA?